Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 On March 15, 2022, a severe storm swept through Wray, damaging Maria's home with a collapsed fence, a leaking roof, and substantial water damage to her living room.
 Maria promptly filed a claim with Blue Ridge Mutual, requesting $28,500 for repairs and damages based on contractor estimates.

-Initially, Blue Ridge approved $12,800 for exterior fence and roof repairs but outright denied coverage for the water damage inside her house, citing a clause excluding “gradual water infiltration.”
+Initially, Blue Ridge approved $12,800 for exterior fence and roof repairs but outright denied coverage for the water damage inside her house, citing a clause excluding gradual water infiltration.”
 Believing the water damage was directly caused by the storm’s sudden roof breach, Maria contested the decision.

-The arbitration hearings began in November 2022 at the Turner County Courthouse.
+The arbitration hearings began in November 2022 at the Irwin County Courthouse.
 Presenting her case, Maria emphasized contractor reports and photos showing sudden storm-related roof failure leading to interior damage.
 Blue Ridge countered with policy language and argued the water damage was preexisting and not storm-related.

 Maria considered the decision a hard-won victory, gaining an additional $9,200 beyond the insurer’s initial offer and a substantial acknowledgment of her water damage claim.
 “It wasn’t perfect,” she later said, “but the arbitration gave me my day in court without the nightmare of a full lawsuit.”
 Blue Ridge Mutual, while disappointed, accepted the decision and closed the claim.